Showing posts with label show. Show all posts

 What the Night Tells the Day by Douglas Baulos.

-Sisters Vicki, Becky, Teresia, great niece Emmalee, and her friend all played these games.
+Sisters Vicki, Becky, and Teresia, along with great-niece Emmalee and her friend, played these games.

-Teresia had cooked a nice meal of Black-eyed peas, cornbread, a broccoli casserole with chicken, brats with kraut, sweet potatoes, and a batch of chocolate chip cookies.
+Teresia had cooked a lovely meal of Black-eyed peas, cornbread, a broccoli casserole with chicken, brats with kraut, sweet potatoes, and a batch of chocolate chip cookies.

-She also gave me a bouquet of Peony from her garden.
+She also gave me a bouquet of peonies from her garden.

 Pink Peony